loteoo/bubbleio/README.md

 As you can see, the main factor of the relevance algorithm is the points that are given by the users.

-This is a good overall solution, but the problem is that, by itself it assumes that every user thinks wisely about their votes.
-In a place where a user can only vote once, this means that a quick upvote to a funny cat picture will have as much effect as an upvote to a 1000 word detailed explaination about a subject.
+This is a good overall solution, but the problem is that, by itself, it assumes that every user thinks wisely about their votes.
+In a place where a user can only vote once, this means that a quick upvote to a funny cat picture will have as much impact as an upvote to a 1000 word detailed explaination about a subject.

+Since the cat picture takes 2 seconds to look at and is funny, many users will upvote it.
+Since the 1000 word explaination takes a while to read and evaluate, few users will upvote it.

+Result: Cat pictures everywhere!
+Quick & easy content prevails and memes take over.

-Basically, users need to be more "concensius" about their votes.
-They also need a way to "upvote more" some post than others.
+Basically, users need to be more "aware" about their votes.
+They also need a way to vote "more strongly" on  some post than others.

+So how can we make sure users moderate carefully what a comunnity sees?

 **Part 2: Multiple votes and stamina**